jasii/06-Boggle/docs/HOWTO.md

 our list of 39,391 words in 16 or fewer comparisons.
 It does this by very rapidly discarding large parts of the word list, cutting it in half with each operation.
-For example, when I add a print statement to my `search` function, I can trace the search for "LEONTINE":
+For example, when I add a print statement to my `search` function, I can trace the search for "LEONINE":

 ```commandline
 boggler_solution.search("LEONINE", words)